 Your transcript would show that your 'Certified' status has not been renewed.
 To be reinstated to 'Certified' status, please complete the necessary PD points within your maintenance cycle.

 Who do I contact if a PD activity does not appear on my transcript?

 The best starting point is the organization that coordinated the event since it is responsible for entering the data.
 If, for example, you attended a workshop organized by Sport Manitoba, you should start by contacting Sport Manitoba to confirm that the data from the workshop has been entered into the Locker.
-If it has been entered and it still does not appear on your transcript, you can contact Coach Services at the CAC.
+If it has been entered and it still does not appear on your transcript, you can contact firstname.lastname@example.org.

-“Not-Renewed: MED” refers to certified (transferred) coaches not completing their Make Ethical Decisions (MED) Online Evaluation within five years after their transferred date.
-If you have the certification status of “Not-Renewed: MED,” please complete the MED Online Evaluation.
+'Not-Renewed: MED Online Evaluation' refers to certified (transferred) coaches not completing their Make Ethical Decisions (MED) Online Evaluation within five years after their transferred date.
+If you have the certification status of 'Not-Renewed: MED Online Evaluation' please complete the MED Online Evaluation.
 More information is available in the Locker.
-If you have achieved the necessary Professional Development (PD) points to maintain your certification while completing your MED Online Evaluation, your status will automatically switch to “Certified.”
-If you have not, you will have to complete the required PD Points after completing your MED Online Evaluation to have your certification status switch to “Certified.”
+If you have achieved the necessary Professional Development (PD) points to maintain your certification while completing your MED Online Evaluation, your status will automatically switch to 'Certified'.
+If you have not, you will have to complete the required PD Points after completing your MED Online Evaluation to have your certification status switch to 'Certified'.

 I'm not sure if I will be coaching for longer than five years.
 Should I still be earning points?

-If you’re not sure, why not accumulate points anyway?
-Professional Development is a way to improve your coaching knowledge which, in turn, benefits the athletes you coach.
+If you are not sure, why not accumulate points anyway?
+PD is a way to improve your coaching knowledge which, in turn, benefits the athletes you coach.
 Even if you think you might not be coaching five years from now, why not become the most knowledgeable coach you can be for the athletes you work with, for however long you coach?
-And then if you decide to continue coaching later in the PD cycle, you won’t have to scramble to accumulate PD points.
+And then if you decide to continue coaching later, you would not have to scramble to accumulate PD points.